ethhub-io/ethhub/docs/using-ethereum/how-to-buy-ether.md

+---
 title: How to Buy Ether - EthHub

-description: In order to interact with the Ethereum network, you will need to own ether (ETH).
-The quickest way to acquire ETH is from someone that already owns it.
+description: Best ways to buy ETH (Ether), the currency needed to use the Ethereum network.
+---

 # How to Buy Ether